w3c/png/tools.md

 This is the original, C, reference library.
 Depends on zlib.
 It supports reading and writing PNG files.
 It has been criticized for being hard to use, and difficult to extend.

 Does not support APNG.
-Version 1.6.45 added `cICP` support, and other Third Edition chunks are being added.
+Version 1.6.45 added `cICP` support, and `mDCV` and `cLLI` from Third Edition were added in 1.6.47.

 ### libspng